danielneil/Shark-Doc/tutorials/RSI2.md

     data_format: yahoo_finance_data
 ```

 It demostrates the use of two Shark plugins, namely yahoo_finance_data and backtest.

-We will also buy shares in parcels of 100, and our trading capital is $10 000 000.
+We will also buy the instrument in parcels of 100, and our trading capital is $10m.

 ##### 4. Update site.yml to reflect your forked Shark-Config GitHub repo URL.